- The Constitutional Court

 Gresa Caka-Nimani has completed her legal studies at the Law Faculty of the University of Prishtina (2004) and has earned a Master Degree in European Integration and Regionalism from the University of Graz, Austria (2007).
 She is currently working on her doctorate degree in the area of constitutional law at the University of Graz, focusing on the internationalization of constitution-making.

 President Caka-Nimani has also passed the Bar Exam and the Private Enforcement Exam (2013).
 She is certified on issues pertaining justice and governance, including from the United States Federal Judicial Center and strategic leadership programs from the United States Federal Executive Institute.
-Since 2017, she is cooperating with the Institute for Democracy and Electoral Assistance (International IDEA) in Hague, and is the author of the chapter “Kosovo’s Independence Constitution: A Unilateral Commitment to an Internationalized Constitution-making” within the book “Constitution-makers on Constitution-making”, edited by Tom Ginsburg, University of Chicago and Sumit Bisarya, International IDEA, to be published by Cambridge University Press in 2022.
+Since 2017, she is cooperating with the Institute for Democracy and Electoral Assistance (International IDEA) in Hague, and is the author of the chapter “Kosovo’s Independence Constitution: A Unilateral Commitment to an Internationalized Constitution-making” within the book “Constitution-makers on Constitution-making”, edited by Tom Ginsburg, University of Chicago and Sumit Bisarya, International IDEA, published by Cambridge University Press in 2022.
 President Caka-Nimani has also participated in numerous local and international conferences in the field of justice, including as a panelist on “Constitution-making in Post-Conflict Societies” at the World Justice Forum V (Hague, Netherlands, 2017) and the International Conference on “Women and Post-Conflict Constitutions” organized by the William and Mary Law School (Williamsburg, SHBA, 2018).

 Gresa Caka-Nimani has been awarded a number of awards and recognitions.
 Among others, she has received five “Meritorious Honor Awards” by the State Department for her valuable contribution in the area of rule of law and the “Michael K. White Memorial Award” for her special contribution during the drafting of the Constitution of the Republic of Kosovo.